(CNN)Here is some background on the terrorist attacks of September 11, 2001.

 The total cost of cleanup was $750 million.

-Homeland Security: The Department of Homeland Security is created in response to September 11.
+The Department of Homeland Security was created in response to September 11.

-It merges 22 governmental agencies into one, including the Customs Service, the Immigration and Naturalization Service, the U.S. Coast Guard and the Federal Emergency Management Agency.
+It merged 22 governmental agencies into one, including the Customs Service, the Immigration and Naturalization Service, the U.S. Coast Guard and the Federal Emergency Management Agency.

-The Homeland Security Advisory System is introduced on March 12, 2002.
+March 12, 2002 - The Homeland Security Advisory System is introduced.

-On April 26, 2011, the National Terrorism Advisory System (NTAS) replaces the color-coded Homeland Security Advisory System (HSAS).
-NTAS utilizes a vocabulary system including terms Elevated and Imminent.
+April 26, 2011 - The National Terrorism Advisory System (NTAS) replaces the color-coded Homeland Security Advisory System (HSAS).